soheil01/Differentially-Active-Enhancers/README.md

 # Differentially-Active-Enhancers
-Here we performed an integrative computational analysis of virtually all currently available epigenome data sets related to human fetal brain.
+An integrative computational analysis of virtually all currently available epigenome data sets related to human fetal brain.

 ### Codes: